 Standalone Podcast Interfaces

-As discussed, standalone podcast interfaces require a dedicated recording device.
-In exchange for the simplicity, they’re typically more cost-effective than multi-function interfaces.
+Standalone podcast interfaces require a dedicated recording device.
+In exchange for that simplicity, they’re typically more cost-effective than multi-function interfaces.

 Focusrite Vocaster One and Two: Best Podcast Interfaces for Live Streaming

-There are two popular kinds of Focusrite Vocasters: the Vocaster One and the Vocaster Two.
-Both of these options come with editing and hosting software, XLR mic inputs, and podcast camera outputs for video podcasts.
-You can also purchase Focusrite interfaces in equipment bundles for all-in-one hardware and software packages, although be advised they’re more expensive and might not make sense for established podcasters.
+There are two Focusrite Vocaster models: the Vocaster One and the Vocaster Two.
+Both include editing and hosting software, XLR mic inputs, and a camera output for video podcasts.
+You can also purchase Focusrite interfaces in bundles, though bundle pricing runs higher and may not make sense for established teams.

 Focusrite Vocaster features